-Additionally, Arizona regulations also rebut the AG's patently false statement.
+Arizona regulations rebut the AG's patently false statement.
 "Failure to file an administrative complaint pursuant to [Arizona Administrative Code discussing the Arizonans with Disabilities Act] does not prevent an aggrieved person from bringing a civil action in Superior Court pursuant to A.R.S. § 41-1492.08," Ariz.
 Admin.
 Code R10-3-405.

-While there is no requirement for any person to submit a complaint to the Attorney General before filing a lawsuit against a civil rights violator, AID chose to give the AG's office a chance to redeem itself and prepared 9,000 ADA violation complaints at a cost of nearly \$200,000 to AID.
-Upon delivery to the office of the Attorney General, the delivery company said the staff there "appeared confused and didn't even know what to do with ADA complaints."
+While there is no requirement for any person to submit a complaint to the Attorney General before filing a lawsuit against a civil rights violator, AID chose to give the AG's office a chance to redeem itself and AID prepared and served over 9,000 ADA violation complaints on the AG at a cost of nearly \$200,000 to AID.
+Upon delivery and service to the office of the Attorney General, the delivery company said the staff there "appeared confused and didn't even know what to do with ADA complaints."